 St Andrews Wayfinding Project

-Council is inviting the St Andrews community to contribute to a project to install a series of wayfinding elements that encourage pedestrian movement, connect key locations, and introduce some of the great stories behind today’s St Andrews.
+Council is inviting the St Andrews community to contribute to a project to install a series of wayfinding elements that will:

-Some St Andrews locations and the stories behind them
+Read about some of the locations in St Andrews and the stories behind them.

 Now incorporated into the Community Centre, the original St Andrews schoolhouse was built in 1875 in Smiths Gully, but was relocated in 1882, hauled along Caledonia St by bullock to the current location.

 Wadambuk St Andrews Community Centre, which opened in 2014 was designed by renowned architect Geoffrey Burgess, and primarily funded through the community recovery project arm of the bushfire relief fund.
 The project was driven by community members and sought regular, meaningful input from community regarding design and future management.
 Wadambuk continues to be run by a volunteer community committee.
 The need for a refurbished community centre arose from the use of the old school as a relief centre following Black Saturday.

 Map reference D7